On the $e$-positivity of trees and spiders: -positivity conditions for spiders

-This lemma allows us to identify a spider as not $e$-positive without doing any calculations involving the chromatic symmetric function.
-Dahlberg et al.\ use this lemma to present numerous $e$-positivity conditions for spiders including the following two theorems in \cite{DSvW}.
+Thus, in order to show that a spider is not $e$-positive, it suffices show that it is missing a connected partition of some type.
+Dahlberg, She, and van Willigenburg use this strategy to present numerous $e$\nobreakdash-positivity conditions for spiders including the following two theorems in \cite{DSvW}.